If you're running a WordPress install as a membership site, with lots of users and…

 But there is one other side of security which gives you an ability to find security breaches as fast as possible – Logging.
 If you are logging all your activities and checking log reports, it can point out-liners easily which can help in identifying the security breaches.

-WP Security Audit Log WordPress plugin takes care of the logging for your WordPress site.
+The WP Activity Log plugin takes care of the logging for your WordPress site.
 It creates a detailed logging mechanism and allows you to log all activity to your WordPress Database or an external location whether it’s a MySQL database, Log Management Service such as Loggly or Amazon Cloudwatch, Slack, and a number of other options.

-Most of the security plugins come with a basic set of logging features, but none of them come close to WP Security Audit Log logging capabilities.
+Most of the security plugins come with a basic set of logging features, but none of them come close to WP Activity Log logging capabilities.

 For a smaller site, the logging capability of other plugins might be sufficient, but as the site grows, logging needs to improve as well.
 More users and more activity will need some automatic solutions as it will not be feasible to check everything manually.
 This is where this plugin shines.

 Once you install and activate the plugin on your blog, you will get a new menu option – WP Activity Log.
 This contains all the sub-menu options for the plugin.

 The plugin comes with a capability to record most of the activity on your WordPress site including user profiles, posts & pages, WordPress file editing, etc.

 It logs all the events under four different severity levels – Critical, High, Medium, Low, and Informational.
 You can enable or disable all those events under Enable/Disable Events submenu.

 The page shows all the possible events which the plugin can log; just select which events you want to log for your site.
 The plugin has been highly optimized to not consume too much resources, so feel free to include everything you need.